Sechs Monologe aus Jedermann

 Premiere

-World premiere version for baritone and piano: Gstaad, 5 August 1944.
+World première version for baritone and piano: Gstaad, 5 August 1944.
 Max Christmann, baritone.
 Frank Martin, piano

-World premiere version for baritone and orchestra: Venice, 9 September 1949.
+World première version for baritone and orchestra: Venice, 9 September 1949.
 Elsa Cavelti, alto; Rafael Kubelík, conductor

 Recordings (selective list)